dimanikulin/dimanikulin/AIForSWArchitects_en.md

 The assitante is located [here](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) and the communication with it is in a form like with **ChatGPT** - Prompt from **User** and Response from **AI**.

+Cause the [Assistance model](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) has been updating (in dev state)

+I have had to update my business case description and assitance output in progress of assitance.

+## Round 1

 First I just wanted to try it out and just went from start to the end of assistance in way in suggested and without any clarification from my side.
-The result a put into [Round 1](./AIForSWArchitects_Assistance_Round1.md).
+The result I have put into [Round 1](./AIForSWArchitects_Assistance_Round1.md).

-## Round 1

 This is what we started from: